= Top southern state :

 Unemployment and a lack of educational attainment is also linked to depression, anxiety, and isolation.
 The limited education, lack of work experience, minimal professional networks, and social exclusion of opportunity youth have consequences into adulthood and may affect earnings and self-sufficiency, physical and mental health, and relationship quality and family formation.

-North Carolina’s rates of opportunity youth are about the same with the national average—11.0% of people aged 16-24 were not working or employed in 2021 both in North Carolina and nationally with North Carolina’s rates of opportunity youth falling slightly below the national average (12.1% vs. 12.4%).
+North Carolina’s rates of opportunity youth were similar to the national average— about 12% of people aged 16-24 were not working or employed in 2021 both in North Carolina and nationally with North Carolina’s rates of opportunity youth falling slightly below the national average (12.1% vs. 12.4%).
 Statewide opportunity youth rates were above the national average in every year between 2006 and 2015 but have drawn closer to the national average in recent years.
 Statewide, the share of opportunity youth follows national patterns: peaking after the Great Recession (2010 nationally and 2011 in NC) and trending downward until 2019.
 In both North Carolina and nationally, the share of opportunity youth increased from 2019 to 2021 (by 1.1 percentage points in NC and 1.7 percentage points nationally).

 American Indian youth ages 16-24 had the highest shares of opportunity youth—18.1%—meaning they were least likely to be in school or working.
 Black (15.2%) and Multiracial (13.2%) youth both had disconnection rates above the state average.
 Hispanic youth had a proportion of opportunity youth about the same as the state average (10.8% vs. 10.9%).
 White (9.0%) and Asian (8.9%) youth age 16-24 were the only groups to meet the state goal of 9.0% or below.